Four jewellers. Four stories

 The Great Frog

 ‘Growing up in and around Soho there was always a feeling of rock ’n’ roll mixed with luxury.
-I was inspired by the punks peacocking down Carnaby Street, and I’m inspired by seeing how rappers today are wearing jewelry, very much taking on that punk aesthetic.’
+I was inspired by the punks peacocking down Carnaby Street, and I’m inspired by seeing how rappers today are wearing jewellery, very much taking on that punk aesthetic.’

 ‘English subcultures have always inspired me, too: outlaw biker clubs, rockers, youth movements.
 Just being part of the ever-changing landscape that is London.
-My parents originally founded The Great Frog in the late 1960s to create niche jewelry for people who weren’t catered to in the mainstream.’
+My parents originally founded The Great Frog in the late 1960s to create niche jewellery for people who weren’t catered to in the mainstream.’

 ‘Maintaining our traditional practices are absolutely vital to everything we do – sometimes a design will just flow from carving into wax or silver.
 I need to spend time working with the materials and the piece almost comes alive.
 It’s the time and skill that goes into each piece that gives it [authenticity].’

-All jewelry by The Great Frog.
+All jewellery by The Great Frog.

 ‘I’ve always drawn as a way of dreaming and as a form of escapism.
 My rings are a narrative for thought.
 Every piece is a one-off, and because each is hand carved the faces are slightly different.
 Sometimes unexpected mistakes create beautiful shadows and reflections.’